Modernism in Mallorca

 SOME OF THE MOST IMPORTANT MODERNISM BUILDINGS IN PALMA:

 Gran Hotel (1901-1903): the authors of this stunning building were Lluis Domènech I Montaner and Jaume Alenyà.
 The Gran Hotel was the first Modernist building in Mallorca, and it was a pioneer in the luxury hotel industry on the island.
-Over time, it has been a luxury hotel, powder keg during the Spanish Civil War, Social Security building, and nowadays is a cultural centre.
-The façade is an exact copy from the original (destroyed during the ‘40s).
-The new one made by Pere Nicolau and Jaume Martinez in 1993.
+Over time, it has been a luxury hotel, a powder keg during the Spanish Civil War, a Social Security building, and nowadays a cultural centre.
+The façade is an exact copy of the original (destroyed during the ‘40s).
+The new one was made by Pere Nicolau and Jaume Martinez in 1993.

 Can Casasayas and Pensión Menorquina (1908-1910 and 1909-1911): the architect was Francesc Roca i Simó and Guillem Reynés.
 Both façades were residences with a shop or store on the ground floor; the family lived on the first floor, and the rest of them rented.
 During the ‘40s the building on the right side became Pensión Menorquina.
 On the façades, you can contemplate the influence of Casa Batlló by Gaudi in Barcelona thanks to the undulating shapes and the parabolic arches.

 Can Forteza Rey (1909): This modernism building was built by Josep and Lluis Forteza Rey.
 Here, you can contemplate the Art Nouveau and the Gaudi influences (Casa Batlló and Parc Güell features).
 It was a single-family house the ground floor was a pharmacy, the mezzanine floor was the Josep Forteza’s home; the first floor the Ignacio Forteza’s dental clinic and the rest of the levels were the residences of the family.